A trio of shorts in Arena Magazine Arena-Poems-June-2018

 As I’ve previously posted, I’m curtailing my teaching commitments in 2018 to take a writing sabbatical.
 One of the big projects is a novel I’ve been trying to write for decades, that’s begun happening again with a curious twist of … Continue reading

-A poem I’ve recently written that alludes to an iconic suspension bridge between Brooklyn and Staten Island in New York City, the Verrazano Narrow Bridge, a major fixture of my early life and travels.
+A poem I’ve recently written that alludes to an iconic suspension bridge between Brooklyn and Staten Island in New York City, the Verrazano Narrows Bridge, a major fixture of my early life and travels.
 Fyi, the town on Long Island … Continue reading

 Those of you who’ve been regular attenders of our Refectory sessions will know Richard Wrigley, a Melbourne poet who’s himself been a regular contributor to our conversations.
 After the publication of his recent book of poems, Honeycomb and Diamonds, I … Continue reading